 Probably the scripture that most clearly indicates that every person is innately sinful is James 1:14-15, which states, [Each person] “is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”

-This passage indicates that the inclination of people to sin is a result of their inability to keep themselves from trying to satisfy their innate human desires in unrighteous ways.
+This scripture indicates that the inclination of people to sin is a result of their inability to keep themselves from trying to satisfy their innate human desires in unrighteous ways.
 As a result, most sins by humans are a result of their internal human nature, rather than a result of their being tempted by an external influence, such as Satan.
 [For a discussion of Satan’s ability to tempt people, click on our article entitled “Who Is Satan and Is He Omnipresent?”]

 Now, we will consider several verses of scripture that indicate all humans are evil, although these verses do not specifically indicate that this trait is innate.